raiet13/js-rails-updated/notes.md

 - Main Commands For Project Testing -

+- rvm 2.3.4 --> to get C9 into the correct ruby version
 - If "Run" button not working -- Run Server -> "rails s -b $IP -p $PORT"